sunkymepro/StableHairV2/README.md

 # Our V1 version

-StableHair v2 is a improved version of [StableHair](https://github.com/Xiaojiu-z/Stable-Hair)(AAAI 2025)
+StableHair v2 is an improved version of [StableHair](https://github.com/Xiaojiu-z/Stable-Hair)(AAAI 2025)